-No. Navigators, by law, aren’t allowed to sell health insurance.
-Navigators are not permitted to collect premium payments on behalf of an insurer or the SHOP Marketplace.
+Navigators, by law, aren’t allowed to sell health insurance unless they have an agent license.
 They are available to help small employers view plan options and can assist consumers with enrolling through the SHOP.
 Navigators can explain the parts of the plans offered through the SHOP Marketplace but CANNOT legally offer advice as to which plan is a better fit for the small employer.
 Only a licensed agent is qualified and allowed to offer this service.

 - + Must consumers share their personal information, including their tax returns with an agent, navigator, or certified application counselor?